 Top business schools for entrepreneurs

-These 45 schools were chosen for being the best universities for entrepreneurship in the respective countries on continental Europe.
+These 45 entrepreneurial business schools were chosen for being the best universities for entrepreneurship in the respective countries on continental Europe.

 The listed universities provide the best undergraduate Bachelor programs, teaching students the basics of business in a multinational and rapidly-changing environment.